Ghaihab/would-you-rather/README.md

 ## Project features
-The project use react and redux javasciprt framework. and the features provided are:
+The project use react and redux javascript framework. and the features provided are:
 - Create a Question.
 - Vote (Question answer)